Quarter Century Amateur Radio Club

 AR100 Hamfest - The celebration of 100 years of amateur radio in Alberta.
 THIS EVENT HAS BEEN DELAYED UNTIL AT LEAST 2022.
 When there is a new date further information will follow.

-The form is on our website www.qcarc.net Membership dues and donations can be e-transferred to QCARC
+QCARC Membership Form Membership dues and donations can be e-transferred to email@example.com

-VERY MUCH TO ALL THE MEMBERS WHO HAVE SENT IN MEMBERSHIP RENEWALS AND
+VERY MUCH TO ALL THE MEMBERS WHO CONTINUE TO SUPPORT QCARC WITH MEMBERSHIP RENEWALS AND

 When needed, QCARC helps amateurs or the famly of silent keys with tower work and station dispersals.
 We can sell your items for you at the flea markets or swap and shop.
 If you would rather not be bothered trying to sell items you can donate them to QCARC.
 If you need this type of assistance contact VE6UFO at 780-232-7012 or firstname.lastname@example.org